How to Wash Tie Dye ShirtsThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

 Yes.
 You want to use a gentle detergent that can be used in cold water.
 This article does a great job of explaining what a mild/gentle detergent is and gives examples of safe brands.
 Avoid detergents with stain removers, as these may remove the dye from your tie-dyed shirts.

 How do you wash tie-dye to keep it vibrant?

 If you want to keep your tie-dye shirts looking vibrant for years to come, it’s important that you take care of them when washing.

-Before we get into that, though, one additional tip you can do after rinsing during the tie-dye process is to soak in equal parts white vinegar and water.
+Before we get into that, though, one additional tip you can do after rinsing during the tie-dye process is to soak white vinegar and water in equal parts.
 This will give you more vibrant colors.